GeekyAnts/nativebase-docs/docs/3.3.x/checkbox.md

 import { ComponentTheme } from '../src/components';

-The `Checkbox` component is used in forms when a user needs to select multiple values from several options.
+The `Checkbox` component allows a user to select multiple values from various options in a form.

 ```jsx isShowcase
 import React from "react";